Jeunesses Musicales International: JMI Global

-It is an annual event that brings together our member organisations through a conference and General Assembly, deciding on our collective future.

-The event is held each year in a different country, hosted by one of our members.
+It is an annual event that brings together member organizations through a conference and General Assembly.
+The event is held each year in a different country.

 Music against Child Labour

 The program was launched in 2013.
-The global initiative links the International Labour Organization (ILO) and its International Programme on the Elimination of Child Labour (IPEC) with famous conductors, musicians, musicians' organisations and music education bodies.
+The global initiative links the International Labour Organization (ILO) and its International Programme on the Elimination of Child Labour (IPEC) with conductors, musicians, musicians' organisations and music education bodies.

 The following founders support this initiative: Claudio Abbado; José-Antonio Abreu; Alessio Allegrini, Founder, Musicians for Human Rights; Daniel Barenboim; Pilar Jurado; Benoît Machuel, General Secretary of the International Federation of Musicians; Diego Matheuz; Rodolfo Mederos; Eduardo Mendez, Executive Director of the Simon Bolivar Music Foundation El Sistema; Antonio Mosca, Director of the Suzuki Orchestra, Turin; Guy Ryder, Director-General, ILO; and Blasko Smilevski, General Secretary of Jeunesses Musicales International.

 Music Crossroads

-This non-profit organisation was initiated in 1995 by Jeunesses Musicales International (JMI), the world's largest youth-music network, organising annual festivals, international band tours, and training many young talents in Malawi, Mozambique, Tanzania, Zambia and Zimbabwe, with established independent Music Crossroads entities.
+This non-profit organization was initiated in 1995 by Jeunesses Musicales International (JMI) organizing annual festivals, international band tours, and training many young talents in Malawi, Mozambique, Tanzania, Zambia and Zimbabwe, with established independent Music Crossroads entities.

 The project is supported by the Norwegian Foreign Affairs Ministry.